Below are the answers to some common questions. If your question is not answered, don't hesitate to contact us - we're here to help.

 All our wine is stored in a temperature-controlled bonded warehouse outside London, not at our offices.
 This keeps the wine in the best condition possible, but it does mean we are not able to offer same day delivery or collections at short notice.

 Our cut-off for next working day delivery is 12pm.
-This applies to most of the UK (mainland England, Wales and Southern Scotland).
+This applies to most UK postcodes.
 We do not despatch orders at weekends or on bank holidays.
 This means that to get your wine on a typical Monday you need to order before 12pm on Friday.

-If you choose an all day delivery, it may arrive at any time during office hours and we cannot be any more specific.
-To most UK postcodes (mainland England, Wales and Southern Scotland) we also offer timed morning services for an additional charge.
+If you choose an all day delivery, it may arrive at any time during office hours.
+You will usually receive a text message or email from our courier on the morning of delivery with a more specific time estimate.
+To most UK postcodes we also offer guaranteed timed morning services for an additional charge.
 You can select these when you check out.

 Certainly, but this is at your own risk and we need your permission.
 Please supply details in the ‘Safe place’ section when you check out.